Aarongoldmananalyst/NEON-HR-ANALYTICS-DASHBOARD-Workforce-Metrics-and-Talent-Intelligence/README.md

 ### 🔍 Interactive Dashboard Walkthrough (Silent Demo)
 <p >
-  <b>This short, silent walkthrough demonstrates how users interact with the dashboard.</b>
+  <b>This short, silent walkthrough demonstrates how stakeholders interact with the dashboard to explore workforce risk.</b>
 </p>